YePpHa/YouTubeCenter/README.md

 ## License
 The MIT License (MIT)

-Copyright (c) 2014 Jeppe Rune Mortensen
+Copyright © 2015 Jeppe Rune Mortensen

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in